Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The size of the meeting room and the design of the space can be important factors in determining the specs you’d need in a conference or meeting room TV.
 You’ll want a large enough screen size so that the furthest viewer in the room can still get a clear view, but a screen that’s too large can be difficult for viewers seated closest to the TV.

 Connection type is another factor that can help determine the right office conference TV for your needs.
 Does the office use a wireless LAN to connect output devices and displays, or do you need to set up a wired connection using an HDMI or USB-C cable?
-If wireless connectivity is a priority, you may want to consider a newer conference room TV with smart Wi-Fi and the ability to pair with multiple devices.
+If wireless connectivity is a priority, you may consider a newer conference room TV with smart Wi-Fi and the ability to pair multiple devices.
+For more connection options, you’ll want to know how do I mirror my phone to my TV.
+In case you need to present from a mobile device.

 Different types of media and video formats may also have different requirements for the ideal conference and presentation room TV.
 If you typically show detailed, complex images such as micrographs, CT-scan data, or other high-quality content, you’ll want a display with the most accurate and lifelike color reproduction and high dynamic range.